stdevPavelmc/mailad/Features.md

 ## Optional user privilege access via AD groups

-In some scenarios you are required by law (or specific enterprise restrictions) to limit a group of users to get only national service, it goes beyond in other cases and you need add even users with only local access to the domain.
+In some scenarios you'd be required by law or corporate restrictions to limit a group of users to have only national (.cu) email service.
+It can go beyond in other cases and you could be in need of adding even users with only local domain email access.

 This is now possible, it's a built-in feature.
 To activate it you just need to create a new Organizational Unit (OU) and two Groups inside it, the OU must be placed on the root of the LDAP search base declared.

-**Warning:** The feature is linked to the OU & Group's names, so you must preserve the name, place and casing of all, aka:  _DO NOT MOVE OR RENAME IT_
+**Warning:** The feature is linked to the OU & Group's names, so you must preserve the name, place and casing of all, AKA: _DO NOT MOVE OR RENAME IT_

 The OU must be named `MAIL_ACCESS`, inside it you must create two groups called `Local_mail` & `National_mail`.